Dithionite

 The dithionite is the oxyanion with the formula [S2O4]2−.
 It is commonly encountered as the salt sodium dithionite.
 For historical reasons, it is sometimes called hydrosulfite, but it contains no hydrogen and is not a sulfite.
 The dianion has a steric number of 4 and trigonal pyramidal geometry.

 Production and reactions

-In its main applications, dithionite is generally prepared in situ by reduction of sulfur dioxide by sodium borohydride, described by the following idealized equation:.
+In its main applications, dithionite is generally prepared in situ by reduction of sulfur dioxide by sodium borohydride, described by the following idealized equation:

 Dithionite is a reducing agent.
-At pH 7, the potential is −0.66 V vs NHE.
-Redox occurs with formation of sulfite:
+At pH 7, its reduction potential is −0.66 V vs SHE.
+Its oxidation occurs with formation of sulfite: